corbinisme/dashboard/README.md

 # Dashboard of Awesomeness
 Widgets of happy

 Use $ gulp build to process the files
+And rejoice